perladvent/perldotcom/content/article/_pub_2002_02_05_visperl.md

 {
-   "description" : " Jumbo shrimp, military intelligence - Visual Perl?
-ActiveState built its reputation by bringing Perl to the Windows platform, thereby extending the reach of Perl and the size and nature of the Perl community.
-However, regardless of the Windows port,...", "thumbnail" : "/images/_pub_2002_02_05_visperl/111-visual_perl.gif", "draft" : null,
-   "title" : "Visual Perl",
-   "slug" : "/pub/2002/02/05/visperl.html",
-   "date" : "2002-02-06T00:00:00-08:00",
-   "categories" : "development",
+   "draft" : null,
    "tags" : [
       "microsoft-visual-perl-studio"
    ],
+   "categories" : "development",
+   "image" : null,
+   "date" : "2002-02-06T00:00:00-08:00",
    "authors" : [
       "eric-promislow"
    ],
+   "title" : "Visual Perl",
-   "image" : null
+   "slug" : "/pub/2002/02/05/visperl.html",
-}
+   "description" : " Jumbo shrimp, military intelligence - Visual Perl?
+ActiveState built its reputation by bringing Perl to the Windows platform, thereby extending the reach of Perl and the size and nature of the Perl community.
+However, regardless of the Windows port,...", "thumbnail" : "/images/_pub_2002_02_05_visperl/111-visual_perl.gif" }